June 28 2023

 • It provides a range of answers in a variety of formats: a list of linked organic results, sponsored ads, videos, images, and now generative AI responses seen in chatbots.

-• You’ll find this technology in Bing’s new search experience and Google Search Labs.
+• You’ll find this technology in search engines.

 What is a Search Generative Experience?